 The benefits outlined in this program are restorations within eligible one to four unit residences.
 Home modifications may include the following:

 Long Term Care Solutions – these can include a number of modifications and repairs to help ensure home and / or health safety of the applicant such as:

 Each home modification needs to be approved in advance by the program administrators.

-The New York RESTORE program is administered by a number of non-for-profit organizations and New York municipalities.
-To determine RESTORE program administrators in your vicinity, contact the Division of Housing Community Renewal (DHCR) at 1-866-ASK-DHCR (275-3427).
+The New York RESTORE program is administered by a number of not-for-profit organizations and New York municipalities.
+To find RESTORE program administrators in your vicinity, scroll to the bottom of this page.
 Waiting lists may exist.

 For additional information on the RESTORE program, click here or download a program administrator manual.
 While the manual is not meant for a consumer audience, it does contain a lot of information about the RESTORE program.